Maye Musk Taught Her Highly Successful Children By Letting Them Go Their Own Way | Wealthsimple

 Wealthsimple is an investing service that uses technology to put your money to work like the world’s smartest investors.
 In “Money Diaries,” we feature interesting people telling their financial life stories in their own words.

-My modelling career is at an all-time high now.
+My modeling career is at an all-time high now.
 Who would have thought?
-When I was younger, if I’d said that I was going to be really busy modelling at 70, everyone would have said, “Okay, we can’t work with that crazy lady!”
+When I was younger, if I’d said that I was going to be really busy modeling at 70, everyone would have said, “Okay, we can’t work with that crazy lady!”

 I had my first taste of financial independence growing up in South Africa.
 My family had moved there from Canada when I was two.
 I have a twin sister and when we were 12 she and I worked as receptionists for my dad’s clinic — he was a chiropractor.
 We’d take turns with the morning shift — quarter to seven to seven-thirty — and then we’d go to school.
 Then we'd do the afternoon shift from 4 to 6 pm.
 We earned very well, 25 cents an hour — and we really saved our money.